onflow/cadence-lang.org/versioned_docs/version-1.0/design-patterns.md

 or limit the type with which the capability is authorized in order to only give recipients access to the functionality that the provider is willing to allow them to copy.

-## Capability revocation

-### Problem

-A capability provided by one account to a second account must able to be revoked by the first account without the co-operation of the second.

-### Solution

-The first account should issue a _new_ capability and use it only for the purpose of granting the second account access.

-Once the first account wants to revoke access to the resource in storage, they can simply get the capability controller for that capability and delete it.

 ## Check for existing capability before publishing new one

 ### Problem